madslaz/Path-to-OSCP/Active-Directory.md

 * By default, active directory includes several groups, including **domain users** and **domain admins**.
 Members of the DA group hold significant levels of control, as they have admin access over the domain and are also assigned to the local administrator group of each domain-joined computer.
 This gives them unrestricted control over all domain computers.
   * Gaining access to the DC via DA credentials gives you ultimate control over an entire network domain.
 It facilitates moving through a network and performing administrative tasks unrestricted to exploit the system while appearing as a legitimate user.
 <div align="center"><img width="551" height="516" alt="image" src="https://github.com/user-attachments/assets/97552527-d8aa-4aa6-b158-bd044d07af72" /></div>

+## Introduction to Active Directory Attack Techniques
+### Password Attacks
+* After gaining initial access to a Windows system, local and domain plaintext or hashed passwords on your target can be the key to privilege escalation and lateral movement.
+  * Local passwords can be stored in various locations, such as in files and folders, and in the Windows registry, such as the SAM, SYSTEM, and SECURITY registry hives.
+The Local Security Authority Subsystem (LSASS) is a common place to find either local or domain passwords, but you can also find domain passwords within a Group Policy Preference (GPP).

+### Pass-the-Hash